Language Boxes Grid

 Victoria Street is a culturally significant and economically important precinct, recognised for its strong Vietnamese connection and for the contribution of residents and business operators who give the street its character.
 But ongoing challenges related to safety, amenity and business confidence mean the precinct isn't reaching its potential.

-Following a Council resolution in April 2025, we've prepared a draft Victoria Street Revitalisation Plan for the precinct, which stretches from Hoddle Street to Burnley Street.
+Following a Council resolution in April 2025, we prepared a draft Victoria Street Revitalisation Plan for the precinct, which stretches from Hoddle Street to Burnley Street.
 The Plan includes a series of actions across five priorities, which were developed with community input, including through a Community Reference Group.

 Our aim is for Victoria Street to be a safe, vibrant and welcoming precinct celebrated for its food, creativity, culture and retail experiences.
 With inviting public spaces, accessible transport options, strong community connections and a resilient local economy, it is a place where people want to live, work and visit.